My rescued cockatiel runs my life, and I'm a volunteer at a wildlife rehabilitation center.

 What Can We Do to Keep Our Pet Birds Happy?

-- Make sure your bird's cage is large enough to give him plenty of room to fly, jump, and/or climb.
+- Make sure your bird's cage is large enough.
+The cage should give him plenty of room to fly, jump, and/or climb.

 - Keep the cage clean.
 Change the papers and spot clean every day.
 Give the cage and perches a good wipe down with unscented soap and water every week, and take everything out for a complete cleaning and disinfecting at least once a month (more often if your bird is particularly messy).

-- Watch out for any signs of stress or anxiety, such as plucking or screaming.
-Sometimes the cause is obvious (your schedule changes, a family member moved out, your new neighbors are noisy, etc), and sometimes the cause may be a mystery.
+- Watch out for any signs of stress or anxiety.
+Examples include plucking or screaming.
+Sometimes the cause is obvious (your schedule changes, a family member moved out, your new neighbors are noisy, etc.), and sometimes the cause may be a mystery.
 In any case, a consultation with your avian veterinarian may be in order to rule out any medical causes and to help your bird adjust.

 - Provide a balanced diet.
 A bird seed mix from the pet store usually isn't enough.
 Include formulated pellets, whole grains, and fruits and vegetables.

 Give Your Bird Love, Interaction, Exercise, and Your Time

 There are bad bird owners out there who keep their birds caged 24/7 and don't take the time to interact with them (my own cockatiel was rescued from such a situation).
 I suspect this is the image many people who are against keeping pet birds have in mind.
 However, there are also plenty of GOOD, responsible bird owners who provide lots of interaction, love, and exercise.
 These bird owners shouldn't be judged based on the behavior of the bad ones.